ailadonayre/CS-222-Team-6-Lab-Act-3/README.md

 | [Tarcelo, Mark Niño](https://github.com/ElgatoMe0w) | 20-08675 |

 ## <a id="ack">💎 Acknowledgements</a>
-Special thanks to our instructor for guiding us in learning C# file handling and OOP.
+Special thanks to our instructor, **Ms. Fatima Marie Agdon**, for guiding us in learning C# file handling and OOP.
 This activity helped us apply classroom concepts to a real-world style application.